<big>Glossary of Painting Terms</big>(As of July 2003)

 Unit of measurement, in this case for the thickness of paint layers.

-Tables with weight specifications for mixing base colors, etc. Mixed base lacquer concentrates.
+Mixing formulas Tables with weight specifications for mixing base colors or mixing base lacquer concentrates.

-capable of selecting from a range of approximately 6 out of 50 base colors.
+capable of selecting from a range of approximately 6 out of 50 basic color shades.

-almost all of the color shades known in automotive paint can be reproduced with a color mixing system.
+almost all color shades known in automotive paint applications can be achieved with a color mixing system.

-(lighter, darker, grayer, bluer, redder, etc.) shade for adjustment.
+(lighter, darker, grayer, bluer, redder, etc.) of a color tone for adjustment.

 available to complement the existing paint finish.

-Mixing base colors or Mixed base coatings concentrates for the production of paint colors.
+Mixing base colors or mixing base paint concentrates for creating specific paint shades.

 from mixed formulas.